-Hughes River Expeditions, Inc. outfits and guides on Idaho and Eastern Oregon rivers, and 2018 is our 42nd year.
-The outfitting service is owned and operated by husband and wife, Jerry Hughes (70) and Carole Finley (69).
-Jerry and Carole live near Cambridge, Idaho (population 360), where Hughes River Expeditions, Inc. has its office and warehouse.
+Hughes River Expeditions, Inc. outfits and guides on Idaho’s premier rivers, and 2019 is our 43rd year.
+The outfitting service is owned and operated by husband and wife, Jerry Hughes (71) and Carole Finley (70).
+Jerry and Carole live in Stanley, ID (population 68), where Hughes River Expeditions, Inc. has its Middle Fork of the Salmon River headquarters.

 References are available upon request.